-The Great Central Valley supports an impressive array of little brown sparrows, but there is hope for the birder!
+The Great Central Valley supports an impressive array of little brown sparrows (often lumped in with wrens and finches and dismissed as "Little Brown Jobs"), but there is hope for the new birder!
 Pick up a good field guide, and start narrowing your options down by season and by habitat.
-For example, determine which species are likely to be in the Central Valley in the fall.
+For example, determine which species are likely to be in the Central Valley in the winter only.
 You'll be left with a shorter list of potential species after a process of elimination.

 |English Sparrow (Passer domesticus)|